run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 Run:AI allows non-interactive training workloads to extend beyond guaranteed quotas and into over-quota as long as computing resources are available.
 To achieve this flexibility, the system needs to be able to safely stop a workload and restart it again later.
 This requires researchers to switch workloads from running interactively, to running unattended, thus allowing Run:AI to pause/resume the run.

-Unattended workloads are good for long-duration runs, or sets of smaller hyper-parameter-tuning runs.
+Unattended workloads are good for long-duration runs, or sets of smaller hyperparameter optmization runs.

 ## Best Practices